Individual Resource Games and Resource Redistributions: Parsimonious preferences

-In the proof of Prop.~\ref{prop:hard-rat-elim-dicho}, we showed that, in presence of dichotomous preferences, both in the case of linear and of affine logics, we have $\Gamma \not\vdash \delta$ iff $(\emptyset, \emptyset)$ is rationally eliminable in $G^\epsilon$.
+In the proof of Proposition~\ref{prop:hard-rat-elim-dicho}, we showed that, in presence of dichotomous preferences, both in the case of linear and of affine logics, we have $\Gamma \not\vdash \delta$ iff $(\emptyset, \emptyset)$ is rationally eliminable in $G^\epsilon$.